 So-called active chairs can also offer an alternative for nursery school teachers, day parents or primary school teachers.
 They offer a lot of flexibility and they are available in different concepts.
 For children and young people, for example, there is also a variant for institutional and domestic use.
 And so that the educators use at least optically the same seat opportunity as the small ones, a variant of it is also available for the large ones.
-Further information under active sitting furniture
+Further information under active chairs

 A working chair that is kind to the back makes a considerable contribution to relieving the situation: the teacher sits correctly but still on the same level with the children.
 The special kindergarten design lets the chair be used both in the office and at the children's low tables.